-Access Persons and their Related Person's are prohibited from buying or selling, or buying or selling options on, futures or other derivatives related to, shares issued by OFS Funds, CIM Commercial Trust Corporation ("CMCT"), the Cole/CCO Capital REITs and any affiliated securities ("Affiliated Securities"), except with prior, express written approval of the CCO or designee.

-Access Persons may engage in transactions on Affiliated Securities upon approval by the CCO or designee, which generally may be granted only during an open trading window.
-All approved transactions must be completed within three (3) business days from the date of approval, but before the close of any applicable trading window.
-If the approved transaction is not completed within three (3) business days, the Access Person must seek a new preapproval from the CCO or designee.
+No Access Person may, for direct or indirect personal or a Related Person's benefit, donate or execute a transaction involving OFS Funds, CIM Real Assets and Credit Fund, CIM Commercial Trust Corporation ("CMCT"), the Cole/CCO Capital REITs and any affiliated securities ("Affiliated Securities"), except with prior, express written approval of a Compliance Officer.
+Such approval will generally be granted only during an open trading window.
+All approved transactions or donations must be completed within three (3) business days from the date of approval, but before the close of any applicable trading window.
+If the approved transaction or donation is not completed within three (3) business days, the Access Person must seek a new preapproval from a Compliance Officer.